UM-ARM-Lab/vr_teleop/README.md

 ## How to run:
 You will need
-- A windows computer with unity connected to the Vive
+- A windows computer with unity connected to the Vive with the [Unity package](https://github.com/UM-ARM-Lab/unity_victor_teleop)
 - A linux computer (or virtual machine) with ROS
 - (optionally) A linux computer connected to the physical robot, exposing the proper interface
 - (optionally) A linux computer connected to a kinect publishing a pointcloud